AlanZhangUCSC/lab_notebook/README.md

 There's not many data available for HIV-2

-## 11/6/2025
+## 11/6/2025 - 11/7/2025

-I spent the majority of my time yesterday preparing for a BME seminar talk.
+### I spent the majority of my time yesterday (11/5/2025) preparing for a BME seminar talk.

+### Amplicon sample error detection using primer-stack size

 Perfect amplicon reads (without sequencing/PCR errors) actually did quite well during node selection step.
 So I do think I will spend a bit more time handling amplicon errors.